Saudi Arabia's SIIG and Petrochem plan merger through share exchange

 Petrochem has a market capitalisation of about $6.3 billion and SIIG of about $4.8 billion.

-The Saudi government has a 13.1% stake in SIIG and a 25% stake in Petrochem, Refinitiv data showed.
+The Saudi government has a 13.1% stake in SIIG and a 25% stake in Petrochem, according to Refinitiv data.

 ((Davide.Barbuscia@thomsonreuters.com; +971522604297; Reuters Messaging: davide.barbuscia.reuters.com@reuters.net))